jpaulm/javafbp-websockets/README.md

 General
 ---

 This project comprises some components which support WebSockets for JavaFBP, plus a test case to illustrate their use.
-The components are basically **@tootallnate**'s AutobahnServerTest code, split into two JavaFBP components: WebSocketReceive and WebSocketRespond.
+The components are basically **@tootallnate**'s AutobahnServerTest code - see https://github.com/TooTallNate/Java-WebSocket - split into two JavaFBP components: WebSocketReceive and WebSocketRespond.

+*Java-WebSocket release 1.3.0 is now on Maven - groupid: org.java-websocket, artifactid: Java-WebSocket, so the build.gradle file will have to be changed accordingly.*

 For more background information on JavaFBP, see the README on https://github.com/jpaulm/javafbp .